 * DREAM OFFICE- Students who have on-going diagnosed health or mental health needs as a result of an incident of sexual misconduct may want to consider working with the DREAM Office to see if academic or living accommodations are appropriate.
 The DREAM Office can be contacted at 509-313-4134 or by visiting their office on the second floor of Foley.

 * REPORTS AGAINST A STAFF OR FACULTY MEMBER- The University takes all reports of sexual harassment or assault seriously, and especially those incidents reported by students who allege harassment or sexual misconduct by a University staff or faculty member.
-In this instances, students can still report misconduct to the Student Life Office, but they can also go directly to Human Resources (102 E. Boone Ave, 509-313-5996) or the University's Title IX Coordinator (Crosby House, 509-313-6910).
+In this instances, students can still report misconduct to the Student Development Office, but they can also go directly to Human Resources (102 E. Boone Ave, 509-313-5996) or the University's Title IX Coordinator (Crosby House, 509-313-6910).
 Any of these offices will assist the student in getting support and resources while also taking appropriate actions to investigate these serious allegations.

 Off Campus Resources

 MEDICALNEEDS/EVIDENCE PRESERVATION- Students are encouraged to seek medical attention after an assault.
 If it is within 72 hours of an incident, students should strongly consider having a sexual assault examination performed at a local hospital.
 Students who undergo a sexual assault examination preserve their ability to

 file a police report and pursue charges, but are not obligated to.
 By Washington state law, the cost of sexual assault examinations are covered by local hospitals.
 The following hospitals are close to the university and have experience in performing sexual assault examinations: